-Flagship Detroit, a Douglas DC 3 built in 1937, will be in Cleveland Saturday and Sunday, on display for rides and tours at Cleveland’s Regional Jetport.
+Flagship Detroit, a Douglas DC 3 built in 1937, will be in Cleveland the weekend of Sept.
+18 and 19, on display for rides and tours at Cleveland’s Regional Jetport.

-The plane will be available for tours and rides on Saturday from 9 a.m.-4 p.m. and on Sunday from noon to 4 p.m.
-The Civil Air Patrol will be preparing and selling breakfast on Saturday, a fundraising effort they do each month at the JetPort.
+The Plane will be available for tours and rides on Saturday, Sept.
+18, from 9 a.m.-4 p.m. and on Sunday from noon-4 p.m.
+The Civil Air Patrol, will be preparing and selling food as a fundraising effort.

 The DC 3 was purchased and preserved by a non profit organization called the Flagship Detroit Foundation.

-Mr. Fidler said the plane paid a visit to Chicago’s O’Hare International Airport and attracted great crowds.
-“It’s an honor to be able to have the world’s longest flying DC 3 here, and it gives us an opportunity to showcase our Regional JetPort as well.
+Mr. Fidler said “It’s an honor to be able to have the world’s longest flying DC3 here, and it gives us an opportunity to showcase our Regional JetPort as well.
 This is the community’s airport and we take great pride in showing it off to visitors at any time.
-This is a great educational opportunity for students to learn about our country’s aviation history, plus it’s a great piece of history for aviation buffs of all ages."
+This is a great educational opportunity for students to learn about our country’s aviation history, plus it’s a great piece of history for aviation buffs of all ages.“

 Opened in January of 2013, Cleveland’s Regional Jetport is a state of the art facility and in 2014 was named Airport of the Year by the Tennessee Aeronautic Commission.
-The runway accommodates a variety of general aviation aircraft and the facility has an 8,000 square foot terminal that features three conference rooms, catering kitchen, pilot lounges and waiting areas, all designed with the aesthetics of East Tennessee charm.
+The runway accommodates a variety of general aviation aircraft and the state of the art facility has an 8,000 square terminal that features three conference rooms, catering kitchen, pilot lounges and waiting areas --- all designed with the aesthetics of East Tennessee charm.

 Mr. Fidler said the conference rooms, training rooms and kitchens are designed for local organizations to use for special occasions, training or meetings.
 They are often used by visitors to the airport for brief conferences, training and meetings.

-More details of the Flagship Detroit visit will be announced in the next few days.
-More information is available by calling Cleveland Regional Jetport at 472-4343.
+More details of the Flagship Detroit visit is available by calling Cleveland Regional Jetport at 423-4343.